Kosen-rufu Shodai

 Extracted from “The Great Objective of Kosenrufu (World Peace)”, A Lesson from the Sermon Rock, Sermons & Homilies (Part 2), Nichiren Shoshu Monthly February 1995, Kaimyo Magazine Issue 24

-Oko Ceremony
+Oeshiki Ceremony

-Date: 10 January 2025 (Fri)
+Date: 10 October 2025 (Fri)

 Time: 7 pm

-Date: 11 January 2025 (Sat)
+Date: 11 October 2025 (Sat)

 Time: 5 pm

-Date: 12 January 2025(Sun)
+Date: 12 October 2025(Sun)

 Time: 10 am

-Significance of the Oko Ceremony
+Significance of the Oeshiki Ceremony

 New to Nichiren Shoshu and interested to join in our ceremonies and daily chanting sessions?
 Do reach out to us here so we can assist you directly!